SEILLANS

 Diversity helps, so we do not forget the intimacy resulting, as we have said, from the layout.

-And if this exhibition also constitutes a point of sale (isn’t that normal?), it nevertheless remains a place where the simple visit will engender new pleasures, where the eye will not be assailed from all sides, due to an absurd entanglement.
+And if this exhibition also constitutes a point of sale (is that not normal?), it nevertheless remains a place where a simple visit will engender new pleasures, where the eye will not be assailed from all sides by an absurd entanglement.

 This new initiative deserves to attract popular attention, if only through a quick visit that will enrich the guest…